Frequently Asked Questions

 - American Indian/Alaska Native

-- People with a medical condition or health needs that impact ability to work or do other community engagement activities
+- People with a medical condition or health needs that impact their ability to work or do other community engagement activities (for more information on this exclusion, please reference the FAQ page)

 - People in a drug or alcohol rehabilitation or treatment program

-- People who are pregnant or postpartum (up to 12 months)
+- Women who are pregnant or postpartum (up to 12 months)

 - People eligible for Medicare

-- People recently incarcerated within the past three months
+- People incarcerated in the last three months

 - People experiencing the following short-term hardships:

-- Reside in a county where there is an emergency or disaster declaration
+- Residing in a county with an emergency disaster declaration

-- You or your dependent must travel outside of your community for an extended period to receive medical services necessary to treat a serious or complex medical condition that are not available within the community you live in
+- Person or dependent who must travel outside of their community for medical services for a serious or complex medical condition

 How is “medically frail” defined?